 At 3 weeks: bruises, swelling and redness may have faded.
 You may be able to swim.

 At 4 to 6 weeks: you should be able to resume strenuous exercise.

 - prop your head up with pillows for a couple of days when resting to reduce the swelling

 - avoid hot baths and getting the splint wet

 - avoid blowing your nose or removing any crusts until your appointment to have the splint removed

 - sneeze through your mouth to avoid pressure on your nose

 - avoid strenuous exercise or contact sports for 4 to 6 weeks

 It's common after nose reshaping to have:

-- a blocked nose – you'll need to breathe through your mouth for a week or so
+- breathing difficulties – you'll need to breathe through your mouth for a week or so

 - a stiff and numb nose